n1ghtdev/project-blog/README.md

 - [ ] merge client and server folders into one, make client work with Maven *(optional)*
 - [ ] replace webpack-dev-server with expressjs and webpack-hot/dev-middleware *(optional)*
 ### Back-end
-- [ ] update note controller/service
+- [ ] response to add note POST-request with id of new note
 - [ ] POST-request validation - check if data is not empty or not valid